 In software development, product teams typically apply regression testing under these circumstances:

-- A new requirement is added to an existing feature
+- Add a new requirement to an existing feature

-- The source code is optimized to enhance performance
+- Optimize the source code to enhance performance

 - Changes in configuration